Salesforce: Reference Request

 - Once accepted by the advocate, track the progress of the reference and award your advocate points along the way

 This article will take a look at the process from the reference requestor’s and advocate’s perspectives.
-For the Administrator experience in facilitating references, see this article.
+For the Administrator experience in facilitating references, see this Best Practice section.

 Once the integration is set up, references can be requested directly in Salesforce by clicking the ‘Request-a-Reference’ button on the opportunity.
-The wizard walks the user through three steps.
+The next instructions walk the user through the following three steps.